joaoafs/TirelessBud/README.md

 3. **Run:** Double-click the file and follow the on-screen instructions to install the program.

 ## Features
+_Program under development_
-- Program under development but with a **User-Friendly Interface** that makes complex computations accessible.
+- **User-Friendly Interface** that makes complex computations accessible.

 ## Usage
 After installation, launch TirelessBud and navigate through the menus to access its features.
 Detailed documentation is available within the application to help you get started quickly.